-- 3.1 REPRESENTATIONS OF GLACIER AND BIG SKY.
-Subject to Subsection 3.3 and except as expressly set forth in Schedule 1, Glacier represents to Big Sky, and Big Sky represents to Glacier, the following: - 3.1.1 CORPORATE ORGANIZATION AND QUALIFICATION. - (a) It is a corporation duly organized and validly existing under the state laws of either Montana or Delaware (as applicable), and its activities do not require it to be qualified in any jurisdiction other than Montana. - (b) It has the requisite corporate power and authority to own or lease its properties and assets and to carry on its businesses as they are now being conducted. - (c) It has made available to the other party to this Agreement a complete and correct copy of its certificate or articles of incorporation and bylaws, each as amended to date and currently in full force and effect. - 3.1.2 SUBSIDIARIES.
+REPRESENTATIONS OF GLACIER AND BIG SKY.
+Subject to Subsection 3.3 and 3.1 except as expressly set forth in Schedule 1, Glacier represents to Big Sky, and Big Sky represents to Glacier, the following:

+3.1.1 CORPORATE ORGANIZATION AND QUALIFICATION.

+- It is a corporation duly organized and validly existing under the state laws of either Montana or Delaware (as applicable), (a) and its activities do not require it to be qualified in any jurisdiction other than Montana. - It has the requisite corporate power and authority to own or (b) lease its properties and assets and to carry on its businesses as they are now being conducted. - It has made available to the other party to this Agreement a (c) complete and correct copy of its certificate or articles of incorporation and bylaws, each as amended to date and currently in full force and effect. - 3.1.2 SUBSIDIARIES.
 With respect to Big Sky only, it has no Subsidiaries as of the date of this Agreement.
-A company is considered to be a "Subsidiary" of a party if that party or any of its Subsidiaries (individually or together with the party) directly or indirectly owns, controls, or has the ability to exercise 50% or more of the voting power of such company.
+A company is considered to be a "Subsidiary" of a party if that party or any of its Subsidiaries (individually or together with the party) directly or indirectly voting power of such company.
 In this Agreement, the term "Subsidiary" with respect to a party means any corporation, partnership, financial institution, trust company, or other entity owned or controlled by that party or any of its subsidiaries or affiliates (or owned or controlled by that party together with one or more of its subsidiaries or affiliates).